Views:

 The Graduate visa

 The Graduate visa gives you permission to stay in the UK for at least 2 years after successfully completing an undergraduate or postgraduate degree course in the UK.
+Successful completion means that you must complete your course and obtain the full award.

 Receiving your final results

-Your course results will be ratified by the university-s School Assessment Board.
+Your course results will be ratified by the university’s School Assessment Board.
 After your results have been ratified, your final results will be released and you will receive a notification from the Assessment team via your university email about your final results.

 Clearance of any outstanding tuition fees

-You must ensure you have cleared any outstanding tuition fees with the University.
+You must ensure you have cleared any outstanding tuition fees with the university.
 If you have any outstanding tuition fees, the Visa and Compliance team will not notify the UKVI about your successful course completion.
 This means you will be unable to apply for the Graduate visa.
-If you have any questions about any outstanding course fees, please submit a case through the Student Hub online portal and our Finance team will assist you further.

 Making a Graduate visa application